🌐

 scheme, host, wildcard, CIDR (IPv4)

-Container n/a n/a n/a
+Container n/a n/a browser

 FoxyProxy